 8. A foreign language cannot be studied in isolation, such as quietly doing some exercises in a notebook and listening to the teacher.
 Watch movies, read books and newspapers in the foreign language you learn and of course communicate with native speakers on the internet.

 9. Do not be afraid of mistakes, be afraid of uncorrected mistakes!
 Never leave anything unchecked.

-10. Be sure that no matter what, you will learn the language!
+10. Be persistent and believe in yourself.
+Convince yourself that no matter what, you will learn the language!